Avoiding Common Winter Injuries

 • Shove snow to the side on sidewalks and driveways.
 Snow shovels designed to push rather than scoop require less physical exertion.

-• Ergonomic shovels are designed to lessen the strain on your lower back while scooping snow.
+• Use an ergonomically designed shovel.
+These are designed to lessen the strain on your lower back while scooping snow.

 • Frequent trips outside to clear snow will be easier on your body and lessen your chance of shoveling injuries.

 Winter leads to fun and more extreme sports in the snow — ice hockey, ice skating, skiing, snowboarding, sledding, toboganning.
-These sports can lead to falls and collisions causing injuries such as broken bones, stiff muscles and joints.
+These activities also increase the risk of falls, collisions, broken bones, sprains, and concussions.

 Kid skating getting ready to fall winter winter accidents